 “Kids can be so mean.”
 “It’s just the age.”
 “Girls are just mean.”
 “It’s just boys.”

-To be honest, I am kind of tired of hearing excuses for mean or exclusionary behaviour.
+To be honest, I am tired of hearing excuses for mean or exclusionary behaviour.

 What age are we talking about?
 When do children supposedly out grow mean behaviour? – 5?
 8?
 10?
 13?
 I’ve heard people say “It’s just the age/stage” at many different ages.
 I’ve heard the same excuses for both boys and for girls.

-I think it’s time we stopped making excuses and accept that we, as parents and teachers, need to take responsibility to teach our kids to be kind.
+I think it’s time we stopped making excuses and accept that we, as parents, need to take responsibility to teach our kids to be kind.

 “But kids were mean when I was growing up and I am just fine.”

 The social context our children are growing up in is very different to that in which you and I grew up in.
 It’s different and so therefore they need different responses and a different parenting approach.

 Plus, I can’t help but believe that if we know better, shouldn’t we do and expect better?
 Not only from ourselves, but for our kids and for society as a whole.